SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/qualys-vmdr.md

 ### Overview

-**Qualys VMDR - Overview dashboard** This dashboard gives you visibility into low, medium, high, and critical vulnerabilities by hosts in your network.
+The **Qualys VMDR - Overview dashboard** provides visibility into low, medium, high, and critical vulnerabilities by hosts in your network.
 Use the dashboard to slice and dice data by vulnerability severity, IPs, and hosts.
 <img src={useBaseUrl('img/integrations/saas-cloud/qualys-vmdr-overview.png')} alt="Qyalys VMDR Overview" width="900"/>